mddigaetano/NicoDL/README.md

     1. then, it opens the video link and starts the download
 1. creates the mp3
    1. to do so, the script calls `ffmpeg` to convert the video
+   1. if the song title is not the one you want thanks to OS constraints in naming files, the `corrections` dict switches it
    1. finally, it sets the right mp3 tags, with `Vocaloid` as album entry

 Every tweet is written following a specific format: